2004:

 Singer Belinda Carlisle, best known as the lead singer of the all-female band The Go-

 Go's, is born in Hollywood, California.
-She recorded two versions of "I Won't Say (I'm in Love)" - from
+She recorded two promotional versions of "I Won't Say (I'm in Love),

-Disney's Hercules - for promotional purposes (although a version was released as a single in France & Germany).
+for Disney's Hercules (although a version was also released as a single in France & Germany).

 1981: